FAQs - Common Misconceptions

 Claiming is risky and may lead to broader tax investigations

-With specialist advice and guidance, it is highly unlikely that an enquiry would be raised on your R&D claim.
-The scheme is a Government scheme, introduced to encourage innovation and R&D activity within small UK businesses, therefore, if filed correctly – there should be no issues with claiming and certainly no impact on other areas of taxation.
+With specialist advice and guidance, it is highly unlikely that an enquiry would be raised on your tax relief claim.
+The scheme’s are Government imposed, introduced to encourage innovation and R&D activity within small UK businesses, therefore, if filed correctly – there should be no issues with claiming and certainly no impact on other areas of taxation.

 We need to own the IPR in order to claim